godspeedsystems/gs-documentation/docs/microservices-framework/event-sources/event-schema.md

   log: #Open Telemetry compliant log attributes which help debug and search through logs better
     attributes:
 ```
-As you see, these attributes are technically not limited to any eventsource or protocol except for minor differences for ex, a message bus event or cron event (basically all async events) don't have a response.
 Lets understand the first line from the above snippet `http.get./greet`.

 `http`: Protocol http eventsource (can be any)